hicksy/martinhicks.dev/src/articles/sharing-enhance-elements.md

 A small plugin that hopefully eases the use of shared Enhance elements and hopefully making it more compelling for authors to share libraries of their elements for others to use?

-There's no doubt a few wrinkles will be discovered, and the plug code could do with a tidy, but I'm pretty happy with it.
+There's no doubt a few wrinkles will be discovered, and the plugin code could do with a tidy, but I'm pretty happy with it.

 Get in [touch on GitHub](https://github.com/hicksy/hicksy-shared-enhance-components-plugin) if there's any issues, improvements or feature ideas.